 (1) Salary.
 UTMD sets base salaries by reviewing the aggregate of base salary and annual bonus for competitive positions in the market.
 The CEO's base salary is set early in each calendar year by the Board of Directors.
 Because UTMD is a small company where responsibilities are fluid and cross functional lines, there may not be a one for one comparison with other companies' job positions.
-Based on the knowledge and experience of members of senior management and the Compensation Committee, base salaries are fixed at levels somewhat below the competitive amounts paid to management with comparable qualifications, experience and responsibilities at other similarly profitable companies engaged in the same or similar businesses.
+Based on the knowledge and experience of members of senior management and the Compensation and Benefits Committee, base salaries are fixed at levels somewhat below the competitive amounts paid to management with comparable qualifications, experience and responsibilities at other similarly profitable companies engaged in the same or similar businesses.
 Then, annual bonuses and longer term incentive compensation are more highly leveraged and tied closely to the Company's success in achieving significant financial and non-financial goals.

-Bonuses.
-UTMD's Profit-Sharing Sales & Management Bonus (MB) Plan, which funds (2)annual management bonuses, along with other contemporaneous incentives during the year, is generated out of a pretax/prebonus profit-sharing pool accrued throughout the year, and finalized, where the annual bonus portion is concerned, after the year-end independent financial audit has been completed.
+annual management bonuses, along with other contemporaneous incentives during the year, is generated out of a pretax/prebonus profit-sharing pool accrued throughout the year, and finalized, where the annual bonus portion is concerned, after the year-end independent financial audit has been completed.
 Prior to 2006, the Board of Directors had approved an accrual guideline of 4% of pretax, prebonus earnings, plus 10% of pretax, prebonus earnings improvements over the prior year's results, as an allocation for the plan.
 For example, if the Company achieved 20% growth in pretax/prebonus accrual earnings, the MB Plan would accrue 6% of pretax, prebonus earnings during the applicable year into a "pool."
 The pool would then be distributed after the completed independent audit after recommendation of the Compensation and Benefits Committee and approval by the Board.
-Beginning in 2006, although the mechanism for the MB Plan remains unchanged, in order to compensate for the decrease in the number of option shares granted key employees (as the result of the requirement to expense the estimated "value" of options), the Board of Directors increased the base percent of the annual Management Bonus accrual formula from 4% to 5% of pretax/prebonus profits, and, except for the CEO, added an additional bonus inflating factor ranging from 7-11%.
-For 2008 MB the additional inflating factor was not used because of the options awarded in January 2009, as described in Item 3, below.
-For 2009 and 2010, an 11% inflating factor was reinstated, except for the CEO, because fewer options were awarded in January 2010 and 2011.
+Beginning in 2006, although the mechanism for the MB Plan remains unchanged, in order to compensate for the decrease in the number of option shares granted key employees (as the result of the requirement to expense the estimated "value" of options), the Board of Directors increased the base percent of the annual Management Bonus accrual formula from 4% to 5% of pretax/prebonus profits, and, except for the CEO, added an additional bonus inflating factor ranging from 7-15%.